keliang11/cse15l-lab-reports/week1-lab-report.md

 ![image](https://user-images.githubusercontent.com/122491370/211929750-7e9af6d1-5656-4516-9743-a4e813aea728.png)

-## Remotely Conencting
+## Remotely Connecting

 Next, open the terminal in VSCode.
-Open the command pallete, type select default profile.
+Open the command palette, type select default profile.
 Select git bash, then click the plus sign to open a new bash terminal.

 ![image](https://user-images.githubusercontent.com/122491370/211933762-b61f6390-4f25-48f3-b1cf-5bd468219f2a.png)

 In the terminal, type `$ ssh cs15lwi23___@ieng6.ucsd.edu` but fill in the blank line with your letters.
-You should get the question "are you sure you want to continue connecting", which you should answer yes.
+You should get the question "are you sure you want to continue connecting", to which you should answer yes.
 Then it will ask for your password.

 **IMPORTANT:** Your password won't be visible when you're typing it, due to security reasons.
 This stumped me when I was doing this lab, so don't let it fool you.
 It'll seem like you're not typing anything, but it actually is counting what you type.